Next ADR Colloquium:

 More recently, the adoption and ratification of the United Nations Convention on International Settlement Agreements Resulting from Mediation provides a further impetus for mediation.
 It serves as recognition of the value for international trade of mediation as a method for settling commercial disputes.

-The co-chairs of the INSOL ADR Colloquium are Paul Heath QC from New Zealand and Felicity Toube QC from London.
-Anyone interested in assisting with the development of this project should contact one of them or Penny Robertson at INSOL International.
+The co-chairs of the INSOL ADR Colloquium are Paul Heath QC from New Zealand and Felicity Toube QC from the UK.
+Anyone interested in assisting with the development of this project should contact one of them or Susannah Thomson at INSOL International.